 CMMF configuration, provisioning, and hosting is the overall responsibility of the 5GMSd Application Provider.
 The 5GMSd Application Provider may configure and provision resources to deliver media using CMMF across both external and trusted data networks.
 Options for configuring CMMF media delivery include:

 1. CMMF-encoded media delivery is transparent to the 5GMS System.
-In these cases, the 5GMSd Application Provider prepares all CMMF bitstreams/objects intended to be distributed across every Application Server instance (whether located within an external or trusted Data Network).
+In these cases, the 5GMSd Application Provider prepares all CMMF bitstreams/objects intended to be distributed across every 5GMSd AS instance (whether located within an external or trusted DN).
 Hosting of CMMF encoded media within the 5GMS System is performed according to established downlink 5G Media Streaming architectures (see clause 4.2 of TS 26.501 [15]) and procedures (see clause 5.2 of [15]).
-CMMF-enabled 5GMSd Clients accessing CMMF-encoded media hosted on one or more 5GMSd Application Server instances where the media is replicated rather than different CMMF-encoded representations of that media will treat the set of 5GMSd AS instances as a single CMMF endpoint.
+CMMF-enabled 5GMSd Clients accessing CMMF-encoded media hosted on one or more 5GMSd AS instances where the media is replicated rather than different CMMF-encoded representations of that media will treat the set of 5GMSd AS instances as a single CMMF endpoint.
 CMMF endpoints established in external Data Networks configured and provisioned by the 5GMSd Application Provider can be used to supplement 5GMS-delivered media.
 In this case, a CMMF-enabled 5GMSd Client is configured to use CMMF via reference point M8d.

 2. CMMF content preparation and/or hosting is performed by the 5GMS System.
 In these cases, the 5GMSd Application Provider configures and provisions 5GMS resources (e.g., 5GMSd AF, 5GMSd AS instances, etc.) via reference point M1d to prepare and/or deliver CMMF-encoded media.
 The 5GMSd Application Provider may specify CMMF content preparation (e.g., CMMF encoding, etc.) and/or hosting by network-side components of the 5GMS System according to a provisioned CMMF Content Preparation Template.
 In such cases, individual 5GMSd AS instances may operate as separate CMMF endpoints for the purposes of CMMF-enabled media delivery assuming the system has been appropriately configured and provisioned to ensure CMMF-encoded media is not replicated between available 5GMSd AS instances.
 5GMSd Client configuration information is provided by the 5GMS AF via reference point M5d.